 This is intrinsically related to whether a safari is the primary reason for your holiday and where you intend to go.

 Broadly speaking game-viewing is best in the dry season between mid-May and October.
-There’s less surface water and the vegetation is sparser, so animals are easier to spot and they are drawn more to the waterholes and rivers in such of much needed water.
+There’s less surface water and the vegetation is sparser, so animals are easier to spot and they are drawn more to the waterholes and rivers in search of much needed water.
 It’s also a pleasant climate for game viewing with warm sunny (rather than scorching) days.
 In Tanzania and Kenya, the season extends to cover the Migration.
 High season is mostly from July to Oct, so June offers excellent value for money.